AI Governance | | 17 min read

 - Charter

-AI governance charter, executive sponsor, ownership model, and decision rights.
+AI governance charter, executive sponsor, ownership model, scope, and decision rights.

 - Policy

-AI use policy, approved tool list, prohibited use rules, and acceptable use examples.
+Approved tool list, prohibited use rules, acceptable use examples, and data entry restrictions.

 - Inventory

-AI use case inventory, intake form, risk-tiering model, and review cadence.
+AI use case register, intake form, risk tiering model, owner fields, and review cadence.

 - Controls

-Data handling matrix, security review checklist, access controls, and logging expectations.
+Data handling matrix, security review checklist, access controls, logging expectations, and integration rules.

 - Oversight

-Human oversight standards, privacy and compliance review checklist, and audit evidence model.
+Human review standards, privacy and compliance checklists, approval records, and audit evidence model.

 - Vendors

-Vendor review checklist, contract requirements, model change review, and incident notification process.
+Vendor review checklist, contract requirements, model change review, data retention terms, and incident notification process.

 - Monitoring

-Monitoring dashboard, performance metrics, issue tracking, and executive reporting cadence.
+Dashboards, performance metrics, issue tracking, drift review, policy violations, and executive reporting cadence.

 - Response

-AI incident response process, remediation workflow, and lessons-learned feedback loop.
+AI incident response process, remediation workflow, evidence preservation, escalation paths, and feedback loop from lessons learned.

 The Bottom Line